1993 Florida State vs. Notre Dame football game

 The 1993 Florida State vs. Notre Dame Game was a regular season college football game between the unbeaten Florida State Seminoles (ranked #1 in the nation), and the unbeaten Notre Dame Fighting Irish (ranked #2 in the nation).
 The game took place at Notre Dame Stadium in South Bend, Indiana on the campus of the University of Notre Dame.
 The game is one of the 20th-century college football games to be coined a "Game of the Century."

 Build-up

 Florida State entered the game as the No. 1 team in the country, led by quarterback Charlie Ward, who would go on to win the Heisman Trophy that season.
 Notre Dame came into the game ranked No. 2 in the country.
-Though Notre Dame was home they entered the game as the underdog to a powerful Bobby Bowden-led Florida State Squad.
+Though Notre Dame was home they entered the game as the underdog to a powerful Bobby Bowden-led Florida State squad.
 Notre Dame was led by head coach Lou Holtz.
 This was the fourth time that Notre Dame had taken part in a Game of the Century.
 Notre Dame's 1935 showdown with Ohio State was their first appearance in one of these historic games.
 Their 1946 match-up against the Army Black Knights was the second instance and their 1966 match-up against the Michigan State Spartans was the third.

+Additionally, this was the 28th meeting between No. 1 and No. 2.
+Before this game, Notre Dame had appeared in eight of those matchups, while Florida State had taken part in one.